Pseudo-isotopies and diffeomorphisms of 4-manifolds

 All of the data of this homotopy can now be seen in the level $V_{1/2}$; we call this copy of~$V$ the \emph{middle-middle} level since it is $V_{1/2}=f^{-1}_{1/2}(1/2)$.
 At this time the spheres $A_i,B_j\in V_{1/2}$ intersect algebraically as~$\delta_{i,j}\in\mathbb{Z}[\pi_1 X]$, but possibly have more geometric intersections.
-We see a family of framed embedded Whitney disks~$W_1,\ldots, W_m$ which describe the Whitney moves that will be performed in the rest of the homotopy, and we also see framed embedded Whitney disks $U_1,\ldots, U_m$ which undo the finger moves that were just performed.
-The Whitney disks $U_1,\ldots,U_n$ can be made disjoint from each other, as the finger moves are determined by arcs, so by dimensionality we can perturb these arcs to be disjoint from each other.
-Dually (considering the homotopy running backwards) we can arrange that the disks $W_1,\ldots, W_n$ are disjoint from each other.
-We refer to the finger move disks as the \emph{$U$-disks} and the Whitney move disks as the \emph{$W$-disks}.
-The $U$-disks may intersect the $W$ disks.
+We see a family of framed embedded Whitney discs~$W_1,\ldots, W_m$ which describe the Whitney moves that will be performed in the rest of the homotopy, and we also see framed embedded Whitney discs $U_1,\ldots, U_m$ which undo the finger moves that were just performed.
+The Whitney discs $U_1,\ldots,U_m$ can be made disjoint from each other, as the finger moves are determined by arcs, so by dimensionality we can perturb these arcs to be disjoint from each other.
+Dually (considering the homotopy running backwards) we can arrange that the discs $W_1,\ldots, W_m$ are disjoint from each other.
+We refer to the finger move discs as the \emph{$U$-discs} and the Whitney move discs as the \emph{$W$-discs}.
+The $U$-discs may intersect the $W$ discs.